vivekjuneja/vivekjuneja.github.io/about.md

   As of 2015, I am embracing my time tinkering with technologies around Containers and Cloud Platforms.
 I am currently helping to move legacy web services onto modern platforms.

-  I use to work in Seoul, a city on the cusp of revolution leading the way how modern societies will embrace and influence technology.
+  I used to work in Seoul, a city on the cusp of revolution leading the way how modern societies will embrace and influence technology.

   I am moving out of Seoul this summer to embark upon a new journey.
 My focus for 2017 : Artificial Intelligence, Cognitive Psychology, Productive Teams and Leadership.